onyx-and-iris/voicemeeter-compact/README.md

 [Python Interface for VBAN CMD](https://github.com/onyx-and-iris/vban-cmd-python#multiple-parameters)

-Profiles may be loaded at any time via the menu.
+User configs may be loaded at any time via the menu.

 ## Special Thanks